teddythepooh/academic_starter/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Research Scientist at the University of Chicago Urban Labs, where I engineer data pipelines and translate large-scale experiments into technical specifications.
 I graduated from Emory University in 2021 with a B.S. in Quantitative Economics.
-Broadly, my professional interests are public health and data science.
+My goal is to break into the banking and financial services industry as a (Senior) Data Analyst, eventually working in deterring financial crimes (sanctions and anti-money laundering).